 Planked in 1.25″ Pitch Pine fastened with bronze screws to 3″ x 3″ sawn oak frames.
 2 steamed intermediate timbers copper rivet fastened.

-external iron ballast keel of 4 tons with iron bolts.
-4 stainless boats fitted in 1997.
+External iron ballast keel of 4 tons with galvanised steel bolts.
+All keel bolts new in 2020.

 Galvanise steel strap floors bolted through the sawn frames.

-Straight laid T&G pine deck sheathed in canvas and painted externally.
-Canvas replaced in 2006.
+Straight laid T&G pine deck sheathed in epoxy glass cloth, all new sheathing in 2020.

 Wheel steering with a bronze rack type steering system.